fudgebucket27/LoopDropSharp/README.md

 This was written in .NET 6 so you need an IDE that can compile it.

-You will need to setup an "appsettings.json" in the project directory like below with the property "Copy to Output Directory" set to "Copy Always".
+You will need to setup an "appsettings.json" file in the project directory like below with the property "Copy to Output Directory" set to "Copy Always".

 ```json
 {